Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Related Work

-Face inpainting is even more challenging because the face topological structure and the face identity should be retained during the inpainting process and humans are very sensitive to distorted facial structure.
+Face inpainting is even more challenging because the inpainting process must retain the facial topological structure and the face identity, and humans are very sensitive to distorted facial structure.
 In general, researchers usually introduce facial prior information to inpainting.
 S. Zhang \textit{et al.}~\cite{zhang2017demeshnet} aim to recover face images from structural obstructions such as streaks.
 However, their method is more effective when only a small area is missing.
 Li \textit{et al.}~\cite{li2017generative} propose a face inpainting GAN which introduces facial geometry as semantic regularization to guarantee face topological structure.
-Meanwhile, global and local discriminators are employed to ensure the reality of completed results.
-However, their method cannot handle expression and pose variations and may fail when the occluded faces are in low resolutions. \cite{2018Geometry} designs a geometry-aware face inpainting model which exploits facial geometry information as guidance for inpainting.
+Meanwhile, some works employ global and local discriminators to ensure the reality of completed results.
+However, their method cannot handle expression and pose variations and may fail when meeting LR occluded faces. \cite{2018Geometry} designs a geometry-aware face inpainting model which exploits facial geometry information as guidance for inpainting.
 Liu \textit{et al.}~\cite{liu2017semantically} integrate perceptual subnetwork to capture semantic-level facial features, thus improving synthesized content details.
 While the solutions~\cite{2018Geometry,liu2017semantically} concentrate on guaranteeing the integrity of image structure, they neglect the reality of the texture of critical image areas (\emph{e.g.,} key facial components).
 Zhou \textit{et al.}~\cite{zhou2020learning} propose to learn the relationships between multiple-scale facial textures and generate facial priors based on the location of facial components for face inpainting.
 Although~\cite{zhou2020learning} can produce high-fidelity face images with fine-grained facial components, it still suffers from severe performance degradation when inputs are in low resolutions.